TRAVEL NORTH - 43: WHAT CHANGED A Peaceful County Town To Busy Hub? Northallerton's Railway Story

 Despite having the direct link, pressure was exerted by George Hudson of the Y&NMR/YN&BR for the LN to use the YN&BR line from Thirsk via a spur to the west of Thirsk.

 The LNR formed an alliance with the West Hartlepool Harbour & Railway (WHH&R), resulting in a price war with the YN&BR.
 A merger with the York & North Midland Railway (Y&NMR) was accepted by LNR shareholders.
 Royal Assent was given 31st July, 1854 to form the North Eastern Railway (NER) with the YN&BR as a third partner.
-A curve connected the LNR line to the YN&BR station at Northallerton, opened in 1856, although until 1901 Harrogate Stockton traffic still used the main line from Thirsk.
+A curve connected the LNR line to the YN&BR station at Northallerton on the east side, opened in 1856, with signal cabins at High and Low Junctions.
+Until 1901 Harrogate to Stockton traffic still used the main line from Thirsk.
 The line via Ripon to Northallerton operated as a branch line.
-The former LN low level station at Northallerton closed that year, all passenger traffic being re-routed up to the main line station via a spur at the southern end.
+That year a new set of junctions was installed at the southern end of the station and the track from Melmerby was doubled to allow through running, by-passing Thirsk.
+The former LN low level station at Northallerton closed that same year, all passenger traffic being re-routed up to the main line station via a spur at the southern end.
 Another was added at the northern end of the station to leave the main line for Stockton across the main line for down traffic.

 The North Eastern Railway